petertengg/petertengg.github.io/Trading/_posts/2025-10-28-bitcoin-price-prediction.md

 ## Introduction

-Predicting Bitcoin's price for the cycle top is a fool's game, and any prudent person with some relf-respect should stay away from it.
+Predicting Bitcoin's price for the cycle top is a fool's game, and any prudent person with some self-respect should stay away from it.

 In my view, it is like playing the lottery.
 I have a very high chance of not winning anything, and only a negligible chance of hitting the jackpot.
 If I don't guess the top, I will be just one of the {% include link.html key="youtube_1000_more_fools" text="thousand fools being born every freakin' day" %}.
 But if I nail it, that is a pretty nice achievement that I can brag about, so I will give it a shot.